dhayalenz/dhayalenz/README.md

-- 👋 Hi, I’m @dhaya-lens
+- 👋 Hi, I’m @dhayalenz
 - 👀 I’m interested in Designing
 - 🌱 I’m currently learning UI/UX Designing
 - 💞️ I’m looking to collaborate on some designing projects
-- 📫 You reach me via www.dhayalens.com
+- 📫 You reach me via www.dhayalenz.web.app

 <!---
 dhaya-lens/dhaya-lens is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.